 When the White House projected on March 31 that, even with social distancing measures, 100,000 to 240,000 Americans could die of COVID-19, the numbers were not necessarily shocking to those who had been paying attention.
 Dr. Anthony Fauci, director of National Institute of Allergy and Infectious Diseases, had already said he projected between 100,000 to 200,000 U.S. deaths, and estimates by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington are not much different, projecting 81,766 American deaths by Aug.
 4, as of April 6.

-But, even though those numbers are only projections, it is already clear that this “war” with an invisible enemy will be as deadly as, and in some cases deadlier than, some of the worst battles in U.S. history.
+But, even though those numbers were only projections, it was already clear that this “war” with an invisible enemy will be as deadly as, and in some cases deadlier than, some of the worst battles in U.S. history.

 Soon after the White House announced its projection, observers were quick to make the comparison to the Vietnam War, during which about 60,000 were killed on the battlefield.

-The visualization below shows how the COVID-19 projections — and the real death toll, which will be updated daily — compare to estimated U.S. death tolls of several other pandemics that have hit the U.S. and major conflicts dating back to the Revolutionary War and up through the September 11th attacks and the subsequent ‘War on Terror’ operations (as of March 30), drawing mostly from data gathered by the Congressional Research Service, the Defense Casualty Analysis System and the Centers for Disease Control and Prevention.
+The visualization below shows how the COVID-19 projections — and the real death toll — compare to estimated U.S. death tolls of several other pandemics that have hit the U.S. and major conflicts dating back to the Revolutionary War and up through the September 11th attacks and the subsequent ‘War on Terror’ operations (as of March 30), drawing mostly from data gathered by the Congressional Research Service, the Defense Casualty Analysis System and the Centers for Disease Control and Prevention.